Fixing RIOC’s budget, even as so many things distract us and them, is a must because the risks of delay are so high.

 What gets cut?
 Assume RIOC denies it until they do it, echoes of RIYP, but the Tram and free Red Buses take the first big hit.

-Because Hudson-Related dictates much of RIOC’s operations and Red Buses do next to nothing for their properties, expect fares returning and service reducing.
+Because Hudson-Related dictates much of RIOC’s operations and Red Buses do next to nothing for their properties, expect fares to return and service reduction.

-With Red Buses essentially a budget drain without revenue and Trams a local luxury failing to pay for itself, now, they’ll go before the bloated payroll…
+With Red Buses essentially a budget drains without revenue and Trams a local luxury failing to pay for itself, now, they’ll go before the bloated payroll…

 Unless you speak up about fixing RIOC’s budget responsibly, and doing it now while there’s time.